Do Powerball Quick Picks Ever Win?

 Biggest Quick Pick Lottery Winners

-- The largest lottery prize in history is a $1.586 billion Powerball jackpot that was won by three tickets on January 13, 2016.
+- There were three winning tickets of the $1.586 billion Powerball draw on January 13, 2016.
 John and Lisa Robinson from Munford, TN used Quick Pick to select their winning numbers.
 David Kaltschmidt and Maureen Smith from Melbourne Beach, FL had played the same random numbers for 30 years before their amazing win.
 It's not known how the owners of the third ticket, Marvin and Mae Acosta from Chino Hills, CA made their number selection.
 All the winners chose the cash option and split $983.5 million.

 - The largest-ever Mega Millions jackpot, $1.537 billion, was won by a Quick Pick ticket on October 23, 2018.
 The South Carolina winner, who stayed anonymous, said that she purchased the winning ticket after letting another customer, who also bought a ticket, go ahead of her in line.